What would the world be like if it were ruled by the Female? Author, Gregory Patrick Travers answers those questions in this future fiction thriller.

 “Don’t you lie to me, Twenty Blue,” said Jones, “Do you think I’m stupid?
 Do you think we don’t hear you two chattering away in here?
 You know the consequences for conversation after Sleep Time–eight hours sedation through Serum.”

-She put out her hand and Marideth handed her a syringe filled with a familiar pink, translucent liquid the boys knew infamously as Serum; An elixir that, once injected, could put a Process to sleep anywhere from eight hours to eight months, depending on the concentration.
+She put out her hand and Marideth handed her a syringe filled with a familiar pink, translucent liquid the boys knew infamously as Serum; An elixir that once injected could put a Process to sleep anywhere from eight hours to eight months depending on the concentration.
 Both of the bunkmates had seen their fair share of Serum being pushed into their arm, FF undoubtedly more than Blue due to his hatred towards the Females, but even still, Blue was not without his moments of disobedience.

 Jones stepped towards him and Blue started to panic, retreating to the far corner of his bed, kicking up his bedsheets frantically at his aggressor.

 “No!
-Stop!”
-He screamed.
+Stop!” he screamed.

 But they continued forward.
 Marideth waddled over and held him still while Jones injected the Serum just above his ankle.

-In a moment, FF, who sat silent on the top bunk, felt the bed stop shaking and Blue’s screams slowly come to an end.
+In a moment, FF, who sat silently on the top bunk, felt the bed stop shaking and Blue’s screams slowly come to an end.
 He stared at the ceiling and bit his tongue, for if he had done to the guards what he deeply wanted to do, the consequences would be nothing short of fatal.
 If not for him—for them.